LiJiahao-Alex/www24-rebuttal/reviewer1.md

 ```

 ## 4.2 SW&KM follows the in-framework specifications of Web
 The Semantic Web and Knowledge Management are framed within the scope of the Web Conference.
 Machine learning are introduced here **as a tool rather than a topic**.
 There is no way to give up machine learning tools completely, because of their significance to the Web and the fact that adopting machine learning tools is a trend in recent years[G,H,I].
-Some cutting-edge work shows the potential application of machine learning as a tool on the Web, such as KB-enabled  Semantic Communication[J], Semantic Web Machine Learning (SWeML)[K], Memory-based Semantic Communication[L], AI-enabled knowledge management
+Some cutting-edge work shows the potential application of machine learning as a tool on the Web, such as KB-enabled  Semantic Communication[J], Semantic Web Machine Learning (SWeML)[K], Memory-based Semantic Communication[L], AI-enabled knowledge management[M]

 ```
 [G]Proceedings of the ACM Web Conference 2023.
 Association for Computing Machinery, New York, NY, USA.